 When you see that you are glowing, you know it has something to do with the kind of products that either goes into your skin or mouth.
 You need to ensure you show your body some love, and stay away from harsh chemicals.
-This is why I have made it easier for you to identify 8 Natural beauty brands you can trust in Nigeria.
+This is why I have made it easier for you to identify some quality Natural beauty brands you can trust in Nigeria.
 Natural Beauty is a lifestyle that is sustainable.

 The ethos at Inner Beautee is “feel good, look good” and I totally agree with that statement, as they take pride in taking care of all clients inside-out.
 Inner Beautee works hard to provide African inspired Natural, Organic, Fair-traded and Traceable quality bath, hair and skin care products.

 All ingredients are free from parabens, vegan and baby friendly, not tested on animals and packaged in 100% recyclable materials.

 Aweni Organics is one of the top natural beauty manufacturing companies in Nigeria.
 All their products aim to create 100% Natural Hand-crafted Shea Butter-based products of a High Quality.
 They thoughtfully package and present each product to ensure an exceptional African body care experience.

 All luxurious Soaps, Whipped Body Butters, Soothing Balms and Moisturising Oil Blends are made from carefully and ethically sourced and selected Food Grade Organic Shea Butter, Nourishing Oils and Botanical Extracts; 95% of which are indigenous, primarily to Nigeria, and then the African Continent.